alexander-koch/golem/README.md

 - implement bytecode vm or an llvm compiler
 - compile to machine code (x86 / x86_64 => Intel syntax)
 - mark-sweep garbage collector for vm

-# Pointer and ownership (only if language is fully operational (TODO))

-Ownership orients on Rusts system.
-Once you call a function with an object, ownership is transferred to that function.
-The function deletes it at the end of the scope.
-To still own it after, you have to return it.
-This prevents use of a pointer, after it has been freed.

 # Stuff / Internet sources